NeoLegends/sutp/standard/SUTP.md

 ### Connection Shutdown

+SUTP supports half-open connections.
 Let A and B be the both SUTP session endpoints.

 If A wishes to shutdown the connection to B it must:

 1. [`Send a segment`](#action-send-segment) containing a `FIN Chunk`.
-1. After receiving an ACK for the segment that contained the `FIN CHUNK`, A MUST NOT send any further segments containing payload but MUST still ACK/NACK any incoming segments from B.
+1. After receiving an ACK for the segment that contained the `FIN CHUNK`, A MUST NOT send any further segments containing payload but MUST still ACK/NACK any incoming segments from B and process any received data.
 1. After receiving a segment from B containing a `FIN Chunk`, A can close the connection and should free its used ressources.

 If A receives a segment containing a `FIN Chunk`:

 1. A MAY continue to transfer data to B until satisfied.
 1. After A finihsed transfering all its data, A MUST [`Send a segment`](#action-send-segment) containing a `FIN Chunk` to B.
 1. After receiving an ACK for the segment that contained the `FIN Chunk`, A can close the connection and should free its used ressources.

 The connection between A and B is now shutdown succesfully.